Module 2

 Country example: The Peer Bursary Program part of the Lisbon Mobile Drug Consumption Room initiative, Portugal

 The programme was implemented to support peer workers in the field of harm reduction.
-This program aimed to enhance the professional development and capacity of individuals with lived experience who are actively engaged in harm reduction work.
+It was designed to enhance the professional development and capacity of individuals with lived experience who are actively engaged in harm reduction work.
 The key objectives of the bursary included promoting peer engagement, fostering skill development, and supporting the integration of peer workers into harm reduction services.
-It outlined the eligibility criteria, application process, and the types of activities and expenses that the bursary can cover.
-By providing financial support, the program ensured that the valuable contributions of peer workers are recognized and sustained.
+It outlined the eligibility criteria, application process, and the types of activities and expenses which can be covered by the bursary.
+By providing financial support, the programme ensured that the valuable contributions of peer workers are recognized and sustained.

 Read more www.inhsu.org/wp-content/uploads/2023/03/19364553ef6248369cfa55931ac1ff8e.pdf